 Well, I tried, and I got somewhere.

 Something came to my mind that I had deliberated doing for months but hoped (hope is not a strategy, however) that I would never have to do this.

-I took both my phones (yes, two, the iPhone XS Max that Dennis Yu got for me and my old iPhone 6S) and locked them in the glove box of my car.
+I took both my iPhones and locked them in the glove box of my car.